glassroom/heinsen_routing/README.md

 x_out = model(x_inp)               # allocates up to ~12.8GB at 32-bit precision, w/gradients
 ```

 A handy technique for routing very long sequences is to route them *twice*: First to a short hidden sequence of larger vectors representing "summaries," and then to an output sequence with the desired shape.
-The motivation is to reduce the computation incurred and memory allocated by a Softmax function over the output vectors, executed in each iteration of the first routing.
+The motivation is to reduce the computation incurred and memory allocated by the execution of `n_inp` Softmax functions over the output vectors in each iteration of the first routing.
 Here, we apply this technique to route 250,000 to 1,000 vectors of size 1024 at 32-bit precision, keeping track of all gradients, requiring only ~5.6GB of memory (on a recent Nvidia GPU):

 ```python
 import torch